AbhayChilka/CVFS/Docs/architecture.md

 # CVFS Architecture

 ## 1. Overview
-Marvellous CVFS is an in-memory virtual file system implemented in C.
+Marvellous CVFS is an in-memory virtual file system implemented in C++.
 It simulates core Linux file system concepts such as inodes, file descriptors, permissions, and read/write offsets without using kernel-level APIs.